janbodnar/Java-Skolenie/data_types.md

 }
 ```

 The `getRandomAnimal` returns a random animal using Java's swith expression.

 ## String conversions

 Performing string conversions between numbers and strings is very common in
 programming.
 The casting operation is not allowed because the strings and
 primitive types are fundamentally different types.
 There are several methods for
 doing string conversions.
 There is also an automatic string conversion for the
 `+` operator.

-More about string conversions will be covered in the Strings chapter of this tutorial.

 ```java
 String s = (String) 15; // compilation error